Promotional Booths and Tables

 In accordance with ASA guidelines, only one food sale is permitted per day in the lobby (excluding candy) and each group is allowed to have a maximum of four food sales per term.
 As no refrigeration is available, care should be exercised to ensure that perishable items do not spoil.
 See the "Booth and Table Food Sales" section on the following page for more information.

-Booths may not be removed from, nor furniture/equipment brought into, the Lobby 10 area without the prior permission of CAC.
+Booths may not be removed from, nor furniture/equipment brought into, the Memorial Lobby (10) area without the prior permission of CAC.
 Applicable safety codes will be maintained.

 No public address system, yelling, or shouting is allowed; however, music may be played at a reasonable volume between classes and during the lunch hour.

-Locations have been identified on the new student street for ASA-recognized student groups and approved MIT community groups can promote their activities.
+Locations have been identified on the new Charles Vest Student Street for ASA-recognized student groups and approved MIT community groups can promote their activities.
 Tables' number one through three are outside of 32-124 and can use the poster board directly behind the table as well.
 Restrictions on music and food sales do apply.

 Five tables are available in the Student Center Lobby for ASA-recognized student groups and MIT departments to promote their events and organizations.
 Tables number eight and ten are near Copy Tech and have a jack to run a credit card machine.
 Tables number nine and eleven are near LaVerde's.
 Table number 12 is outside of the MIT Federal Credit Union.